realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

 # Software Design

+  - ### BIG IDEA — How do we talk about these things with other people efficiently and effectively?

 ## Algorithms - How are we gonna solve this?
   - ### BiG IDEA - Let's give names to the clever ways we humans have found to solve problems.